xonicman/vagrant-linux-labs/README.md

  * ENV2 not tested
  * ENV3 OK
 8. xm-lab-mysql-cluster
  * ENV1 not tested
  * ENV2 not tested
  * ENV3 OK
+9. xm-lab-4nodes
+ * ENV1 not tested
+ * ENV2 not tested
+ * ENV3 OK